 What should you do when you get unexpected utility bills?

 - First call your utility provider and make them aware of your situation.
-Many providers are very understanding and will try to help you formulate a repayment plan.
-They want to see that you are willing to try and pay back as much as you can so try and give over the impression that you want to make this work as best as you can.
+Many providers are very understanding and will help you formulate a repayment plan.
+They want to see that you are willing to try and pay back as much as possible, so try and give over the impression that you want to make this work in the best way.

 Financial help with energy bills

-There are grants and benefits which can you help you pay off your energy debts.
+There are grants and benefits that can help you pay off your energy debts.
 If you are struggling to pay your energy bills, you may be able to take advantage of these benefits offered by the government: